brpandey/neuron_dance/README.md

 │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
 ╰───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───╯
 [Successful y prediction] correct label is 3
-=> reduced x input image, see grid below ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
+=> for reduced x input image, see grid below ╭───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───╮ │   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   ┆   │
 ├╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┼╌╌╌┤